vertocode/kobe-shot-model/README.md

   - **Deployment**: Facilitates easy deployment of models with an intuitive UI for end users.

 By integrating these tools, the pipeline ensures efficient model training, evaluation, deployment, and monitoring.

+## Dataset Dimensions

+As part of the data preprocessing for the **Kobe Shot Model**, the dataset was filtered to include only relevant columns, and rows with missing data were removed.
+The resulting dataset has the following dimensions:

+- **Filtered dataset dimensions**: (20285, 7)

+This result can be verified in the notebook **dimension_initial_dataset.ipynb** located in the **notebooks** folder.
+The notebook demonstrates how the filtering process was applied, resulting in a cleaned dataset ready for model training.

+You can inspect the details of the dataset and the preprocessing steps by reviewing the notebook.